Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/0.1/components/alerts.md

 Alerts can also contain additional HTML elements like headings, links and paragraphs.

-As of Boosted, it's recommended to wrap your additional content in a `<div>` to ensure proper alignment and, for headings, to always use the .alert-heading class.
+As of OUDS Web, it's recommended to wrap your additional content in a `<div>` to ensure proper alignment and, for headings, to always use the .alert-heading class.

 {{< example >}}
 <div class="alert alert-success" role="alert">